usdot-jpo-ode/asn1_codec/asn1c_combined/README.md

 | 2020 | https://www.sae.org/standards/content/j2735set_202007/ |
 | 2024 | https://www.sae.org/standards/content/j2735set_202409/ |

+#### Patches to the J2735 ASN files

+In the 2024 set of ASN files there are a couple changes that need to be made for them to compile with the current version of asn1c.
+These changes are shown in the form of `.patch` files in the `j2735-asn-files/2024/asn-edits` directory.
+The `.patch` files contain only the spcific lines in the specific files that need to be changed, due to the aforementioned prohibition on redistributing the ASN files.
+The patches were created whith the `diff` command line utility, and are applied automatically by the `generate-files.sh` script before it runs asn1c to compile the ASN files.
+The `patch` command line in that script includes the `--forward` option, which prevents the patch from being reversed if the script is run more than onece.

 ## Environment Variables
 The `doIt.sh` and `generate-files.sh` scripts uses the following environment variables:
 - `J2735_YEAR` - The year of the J2735 standard to use.
 For example, `2020`.